delibre/data-bases-project/README.md

 # Internet Shop

-The topic of the project was to create an application for an online store that allows customers to buy selected products from selected category.
-There is also an admin panel that allows user to manage orders, products, suppliers, shippers and warehouses.
+The topic of the project was to create an application for an online store that allows customers to buy selected products from selected categories and admins to manage a shop.
+Admin panel allows to manage orders, products, suppliers, shippers and warehouses.

 A project was created with:
 - JavaFX